A. K. Konuah

-Allotei Kobina Konuah (1915 - 1979) was a Ghanaian educationist, sportsman and city administrator.
-He was executive chairman of Accra City Council from Februabry 1979 until his death in October 1979.
+Allotei Kobina Konuah (1915 - 1979) was a Ghanaian city administrator, educationist, and sports manager.
+He was executive chairman of Accra City Council from February 1979 until his death in October 1979.
 Before this, he was headmaster of Accra Academy from 1953 to 1967.
 He was team manager for Ghana at the 1952 Summer Olympics and the 1954 Commonwealth Games, which marked the first appearances at both competitions for Ghana and the only appearances as a British colony.

 Early life

 Allotei Kobina Konuah was born in Accra in 1915 to Alexander Konuah and Yaba Aye, both were natives of the Gold Coast.
 He was a younger half brother to the statesman Kofi Konuah.

 In January 1929, Konuah was enrolled in Achimota School as a pioneer student of the secondary school department.
 In June 1931, he was enrolled in the Accra Academy as one of nineteen foundation students of the school.
 He became the first head prefect of the school the following year.
 He passed the Senior Cambridge School Certificate in 1933 and went on to teach in the school.
 He studied at Achimota College from May 1936 to July 1938 for his Inter B.A. degree.
 Through correspondence with Wolsey Hall, Oxford, he received a B. A. degree from the University of London in 1943.
 Konuah had further education at Rutgers University in the United States in 1957.